What You Need to Know About COVID-19

 As conditions of the pandemic continue to evolve, Community’s highest priority remains delivering quality care in the safest possible environment.
 Our visitor policies reflect the best evidence-based information available, and we’re confident in our safety protocols and our ability to keep patients, visitors and caregivers safe.

 Community currently has visitor restrictions in place at its sites of care including, but not limited to, hospitals, ERs and surgery centers.
-Please see visitation guidelines below for specific areas, including adult inpatient, maternity/NICU, pediatric units, emergency rooms, surgery and end-of-life scenarios.
-For ambulatory locations, please discuss with your care team.
+Please see visitation guidelines below for specific areas, including adult inpatient, maternity/NICU, pediatric units, ambulatory locations (outside the hospital), emergency rooms, surgery and end-of-life scenarios.

 - Visitors ages 14 and older only will be allowed.

-- All visitors will be screened for COVID-19 symptoms, and those with symptoms will not be allowed to visit.
+- All visitors will be screened for COVID-19 exposure and symptoms, and those with symptoms will not be allowed to visit.

-- Visitors should bring their own masks and wear them while at the hospital.
+- Visitors should bring their own masks/protective shields and are required to wear them while at the facility.
+If you do not have one, screeners will provide one to you.

 *Exceptions may be determined upon arrival by screening teams at hospital entry points.
 Visitor guidelines subject to change.